 Observations paid particular attention to documenting the trainers' delivery of the curriculum and participants' responses to and ways of engaging with the curriculum as delivered.
 Regarding the trainer, the protocol prompted specifically for documentation of trainers' modifications of the substance and timing of the workshop agenda; trainers' explanations of key concepts; and their techniques for engaging teachers in discussion.
-Regarding the participants, the protocol prompted specifically for documentation of the timing and content of questions asked, teacher productivity and level of engagement during work periods on the computers, evidence of teacher engagement with and response to information presented and questions posed by the trainer, and evidence of teacher use of the tools during work periods on the computers, gathering contextual information about the local school district, teachers' prior knowledge and expectations of the trainer's reflections on the current training experience, the needs and priorities of the participating teachers, and their own perceived strengths and weaknesses as trainers.
+Regarding the participants, the protocol prompted specifically for documentation of the timing and content of questions asked, teacher productivity and level of engagement during work periods on the computers, evidence of teacher engagement with and response to information presented and questions posed by the trainer, and evidence of teacher use of the tools during work periods on the computers.
+Observers also spoke informally with the trainer and individual teachers, gathering contextual information about the local school district, teachers' prior knowledge and expectations of the training, and the trainer's reflections on the current training experience, the needs and priorities of the participating teachers, and their own perceived strengths and weaknesses as trainers.